Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 ## Getting kafka subscriptions for a topic

-In order to get existing subscriptions, just do the following `GET` request on your topic:
+Use the following `GET` request on your topic to get existing subscriptions:

 `GET /subscribers/kafka/topics/{topicId}/subscriptions`